pcaulfie/pands-project/README.md

 As mentioned above, the data set has been the subject of many studies, far to many in fact to mention.
 Here is a summary of the key findings from some of the research published on the data set.
 * The data set contains  150 records, which can be grouped into 3 classes of 50 instances, each representing a species of iris plant.
 One class (Iris Setosa) is linearly separable from the other.
 The other 2 species (Iris Versicolor and Iris Virginica) are not linearly separable from each other (University of California, Irvine 1988).
 * Santos, R (2018) proved that that petal length of the species setosa is shorter than the petal length of other species.
-* There is a high correlation between petal length and petal width (University of California, Irvine 1988).
+* There is a high correlation between petal length and petal width (University of California, Irvine 1988) and (Santos 2018)
 * Species has predictive power for sepal length (Rajesh 2018).
+* Nichols (2014) wrote that "assertion that Petal.Length and Petal.Width are highly positively correlated is misleading.
+When looking at individual species, it transpires that the within-species correlation between between Petal.Length and Petal.Width is much weaker".

 ## Data Set

 ### Iris Dataset
 In Appendix 1, I have included a table displaying the Iris Dataset.
 I created this table as follows:
 * I used a program called csvtomd to convert the iris.csv into markdown table called iris.md [(Lewis 2018)](https://github.com/mplewis/csvtomd).
-* To do this I first had to install the csvtomd program using the command pip3 install csvtomd at the CLI.
+* Before I could run this program, I first had to install the csvtomd program using the command: pip3 install csvtomd at the CLI.
 * Next, I ran the command on the command line: csvtomd iris.csv > iris.md .
 ![Command Line](https://github.com/pcaulfie/pands-project/blob/master/csvtomd%20command.JPG)
-* The I pushed the iris.md file to the repository.
+* Then I pushed the iris.md file to the repository.
 * I opened iris.md in the repository and clicked on the "Raw" button, which opened an unprocessed version of the iris.md file.
 * I then copied the raw table and pasted it into the readme, see Appendix 1 or click on this link: [iris](iris.md).